 Establishing culturally responsive employment or meaningful activities:

-- Are there are culturally-appropriate employment pathways and work opportunities to give meaning and purpose to people’s lives?
+- Are there culturally-appropriate employment pathways and work opportunities to give meaning and purpose to people’s lives?

-For the summary of promising practice programs and initiatives, the fact sheets and Clearing House Paper outline a range of programs, practices and the types of programs, see Appendix 4, p.
+For the summary of promising practice programs and initiatives, the fact sheets and Clearing House Paper outlines a range of programs, practices and the types of programs, see Appendix 4, p.
 85 of the ATSISPEP Final Report, 2016.

 Government and industry organisations generally specify a range of Key Performance Indicators to assess the effectiveness, (cost effectiveness), efficacy, efficiency and cultural responsiveness and safety of programs they fund.
 Assessing the effectiveness of implementing suicide prevention programs and strategies is a rigorous approach to ensure that what a community or organisation is doing or plans to do actually works.